Henry Nicols: Death

-As Nicols' illness progressed and his health began to fail he traveled less and less; he also began to develop AIDS-related dementia.
+As Nicols' illness progressed and his health began to fail, he traveled less and less; he also began to develop AIDS-related dementia.
 In April 2000 on his way to a Boy Scout weekend, Nicols had a car accident, striking a telephone pole.
 He died eleven days later at the age of 26.
-There are several monuments to his memory in Cooperstown, New York where his family still lives.
+There are several monuments to his memory in Cooperstown, New York, where his family still lives.

-Nicols' father wrote a biography of Nicole, Henry for President, which was published in 2008.
+Nicols' father wrote a biography, Henry for President, which was published in 2008.